christyson/veracode_get_user_list/README.md

     veracode_api_key_id = <YOUR_API_KEY_ID>
     veracode_api_key_secret = <YOUR_API_KEY_SECRET>

-## usage for a single app profile or and app profile with a sandbox
+## usage

     usage: veracode_get_user_list.py [-h] [-u USER] [--all] [--file]

     This script takes a user name and generates a list of their attributes or --all will generate a list of all users and attributes.

     options:
       -h, --help            show this help message and exit -u USER, --user USER  print attributes for this user --all                 If set to True information for all users will be generated --file                If set to True information will be placed in a file called user_list.csv

 ## Run